Research Summary

 Inclusion in AVMA Guidelines – 2024 Edition

-The AVMA’s Guidelines for the Humane Slaughter of Animals – 2024 Edition, released September 2024, update species-specific chapters and expand on religious slaughter considerations.
-While DTS is not explicitly named in the guideline text, the updated guidance emphasizes the importance of inducing unconsciousness with minimal distress, absence of corneal reflex before invasive dressing, and methods compatible with religious exemption scenarios—criteria well met by DTS processes.
+The AVMA’s Guidelines for the Humane Slaughter of Animals – 2024 Edition, released September 2024, updates species-specific chapters and expand on religious slaughter considerations.
+Guidelines

 “DTS rapidly induces unconsciousness whilst preserving tissue integrity,. so that cattle can recover fully.”